Moshe David Tendler: Biography

-Moshe David Tendler was born in the Lower East Side neighborhood of New York City on August 7, 1926.
+Moshe David Tendler was born on the Lower East Side of Manhattan in New York City on August 7, 1926.
 He received his B.A. degree from New York University in 1947 and a master's degree in 1950.
 He was ordained at the Yeshiva University-affiliated Rabbi Isaac Elchanan Theological Seminary (RIETS) in 1949, and earned a Ph.D. in microbiology from Columbia University in 1957.

 In 1951, Yeshiva University's Samuel Belkin encouraged Tendler to lead the Great Neck Synagogue for one year as an intern, thereby becoming the community's first rabbi.
 He later became the long-time rabbi of the Community Synagogue of Monsey, New York.

 Tendler served as a senior rosh yeshiva (dean) at RIETS, and the Rabbi Isaac and Bella Tendler Professor of Jewish Medical Ethics and Professor of Biology at Yeshiva College.
 He was noted as an expert on Jewish medical ethics and their relationship to halakha (Jewish law).

 Tendler was the son-in-law of Moshe Feinstein, a world-renowned posek.
 Some of Feinstein's "Iggerot Mosheh" responsa are addressed to his son-in-law.
 His wife, Shifra, died in October 2007.
 Tendler died on September 28, 2021, in Rochelle Park, New Jersey.

 Medical ethics

-Tendler has written and lectured widely on medical ethics.
-He translated various medical oriented responsa of Feinstein into English, even though Feinstein expressly forbade such translations.
-Tendler advocates the theory that complete and irreversible cessation of function of the entire brain renders a person "physiologically decapitated", and is considered legally dead according to Jewish law.
-Tendler asserts that once organ donation has been deemed permissible under the given conditions, it is indeed mandatory, falling under the rubric of the legal obligation of Jews to preserve the lives of others.
+Tendler wrote and lectured widely on medical ethics.
+He translated various medical-oriented responsa of Feinstein into English, even though Feinstein expressly forbade such translations.
+Tendler advocated the theory that complete and irreversible cessation of function of the entire brain renders a person "physiologically decapitated", and they are thus considered legally dead according to Jewish law.
+Tendler also asserted that once organ donation has been deemed permissible under the given conditions, it is indeed mandatory, falling under the rubric of the legal obligation of Jews to preserve the lives of others.
 In addition, Tendler has written extensively on euthanasia, infertility, end of life issues, organ donation, and brit milah (Jewish circumcision).
-Tendler has been a strong advocate for the use of a tube when performing metzitzah, suction of blood during circumcision.
+Tendler was a strong advocate for the use of a tube when performing metzitzah: suction of blood during circumcision.
 Serving on an RCA panel on stem cell research, Tendler expressed respectful disagreement with the Bush administration's position.

 Tendler was the posek for the Association of Orthodox Jewish Scientists and its past president.